 6-Minute Walk Test (Optional):

 You will be asked to walk as far as possible within 6-minutes within an indoor pre-marked corridor.
 This will help us assess your endurance.
 You will be asked some questions before and after your walk about how you feel, as well as your heart rate and oxygen saturation being measured.
 If, at any point during the walk test you do not wish to continue, you may ask to stop at any time.
 This will not affect your participation in the study.
+We will also take a blood sample using a finger prick test at the start and end of the walk test.

 Cardiopulmonary Exercise Test